Skip to Content

 In 1982, Johns-Manville filed for Chapter 11 bankruptcy to combat the effects of declining profits coupled with the cost of these liabilities.

-The company’s asbestos trust fund was not confirmed until four years later.
+The company’s asbestos trust fund was confirmed four years later.
 The bankruptcy court confirmed their reorganization plan and established two trusts:

 • The Manville Personal Injury Settlement Trust to pay personal injury claims, initially funded with $2.5 billion